hamidatb/NeuroTune/README.md

 We trained our **custom eye-tracking neural network** to map gaze positions to specific screen quadrants.
 Users can navigate the app with just their eyes, no need for physical touch or verbal instructions.

 ### 🧠 **Mood Detection**
-Using EEG data collected via the **Muse S device**, we trained a neural network to classify emotional states like happiness, sadness, relaxation, and anger.
+Using EEG data collected via the **Muse S device**, we trained a neural network to classify emotional states like happiness, sadness, relaxation, and stress.
 NeuroTune uses these insights to tailor playlists that match the user’s mood.

 ### 🎵 **Playlist Integration**
 The app connects directly with a custom playlist to fetch and play personalized songs based on the detected mood.
 Whether you're feeling joyful or reflective, NeuroTune brings you the perfect soundtrack.